What is a Casino Host?

 Do I Deserve a Casino Host?

-If you feel you deserve one, ask a slot floor person who is the host on duty and speak to them.
-Be cordial, polite and expect some customer service.
+If you feel you deserve one, ask a slot floor person who is the host on duty.The Ultimate Guide to Casino Hosts suggests you speak to them in a cordial, polite way and expect some customer service.
 It is their job to listen to your question, even if you don’t deserve a host assigned to you.
 There is no minimum level of play necessary just to talk to a casino host.
-However, unless you plan to direct a fair amount of play towards the casino that they work at, there’s not likely to be a lot they can do for you.
+However, unless you plan to direct a fair amount of play towards the casino that they work at, it’s not likely a lot will be done for you.
 You should feel free to ask to speak to a host and they will politely tell you if they think they can be of service to you.

 Do Low Rollers Get Casino Hosts?

 If you are a low to mid roller, and visit many different casinos, or visit one casino but not often, having a host will not necessarily help , and will probably not be offered.
 You may be receiving the deserved comps in mailers or by email already.
-I’d say that unless you are already receiving full room comps based on players club figures, you’re wasting your time seeking out a host.
+Unless you are already receiving full room comps based on players club figures, The Ultimate Guide to Casino Hosts says you’re wasting your time seeking out a host.
 If you are consistently getting comped rooms for the duration of your stay and still feel that you are being under comped – contact a host.
 But believe me, if a host is not contacting you looking for your business, you are not on their radar.